 - Domain Message Authentication Reporting & Conformance (DMARC): It unifies the SPF and DKIM authentication mechanisms into a common framework.
 It also allows you to declare how you’d like your emails to be handled when they fail an authorization test.

-Another email authentication process is Brand Indicators for Message Identification (BIMI) which is in the beta stage.
+Another email authentication process of email marketing services is Brand Indicators for Message Identification (BIMI) which is in the beta stage.
 BIMI is a text record that lives on your servers and works right alongside SPF, DMARC, and DKIM to signal to email clients that you are actually you.

 However, the process of authenticating your emails doesn’t guarantee that your email will be delivered to your recipient’s inbox.
 But it helps you a lot to differentiate your organization from spammers.